Kafka

 delivery_timeout: 100s

-# transaction_timeout sets the allowed for a transaction, overriding the default 40s.
+# transaction_timeout sets the timeout for a transaction, overriding the default 40s.
 It is a good idea to

 # keep this less than a group's session timeout.